kaiiyer/kaiiyer.github.io/_posts/2019-04-19-An insight to Digital Privacy and Security Resources.md

 This curriculum was co-developed by qualified digital security trainers of color who have experience working in… www.equalitylabs.org

-How to Run a Rogue Government Twitter Account With an Anonymous Email Address and a Burner Phone How to Run a Rogue Government Twitter Account With an Anonymous Email Address and a Burner Phone
+How to Run a Rogue Government Twitter Account With an Anonymous Email Address and a Burner Phone

 For this exercise, I decided to pick a highly controversial political topic: Facts.
 I believe that what we know about…